 Encourage customer complaints

-- Ask customers to complete a short questionnaire after making an online purchase, or have a dedicated feedback mechanism on your site.
+- Ask customers to complete a short questionnaire after making an online purchase, or have a dedicated feedback mechanism on your website.

 Give your frontline employees the authority to deal with complaints themselves